-- IndexingModule - Hooks up events to handle indexing content (IContent objects).
+- IndexingModule.
+Hooks up events to handle content indexing (IContent objects).

 - The ContentIndexer class, which handles the indexing, re-indexing and removal of content from the index.
-You can customize the content to be indexed by modifying its conventions.
+You can customize content to be indexed by modifying its conventions.

 Setting up for development

 The CMS integration assumes that each environment has its own Search & Navigation index.
 It also assumes that content is added and removed through the CMS API.
 This means that:

 - Each developer should have their own development index unless you use a shared database.

 - Each server environment (test, staging, etc.) should have its own index unless they use a shared database.

 - If content is removed or added in ways other than the CMS API (for instance, using a database restore/rollback), you should run the scheduled job for re-indexing.